The Three Bears (Looney Tunes): Further theatrical appearances

 Jones brought back the Bears for his 1948 cartoon What's Brewin', Bruin?, this time without Bugs.
 Here, Papa Bear decides that it is time for the Bears to hibernate; however, various disturbances interfere.
 Junior's voice is here supplied by Stan Freberg.

 Other Three Bears cartoons included Bee-Deviled Bruin and Bear Feat, both released in 1949.
 The final Three Bears cartoon of the classic era, A Bear for Punishment (1951), parodies cultural values surrounding the celebration of Father's Day.

 Film appearances

 The entire Bear Family appears in the 2003 film Looney Tunes: Back in Action movie as tourists from Paris (Papa Bear is voiced by Will Ryan, Mama Bear by Joe Alaskey and Stan Freberg returns as the voice of Junior Bear).

 The Three Bears make a cameo appearance in the 2006 direct-to-video film Bah, Humduck!
-A Looney Tunes Christmas as Daffy's employees.
+A Looney Tunes Christmas as Daffy Duck's employees.

 The Three Bears make a cameo appearance in the 2021 film Space Jam: A New Legacy in Bugs Bunny's flashback alongside other Looney Tunes leaving Tune World.